5 DIY Mirrors to Beautify Your Home

 Outline the center of the mirror.

 Next, spray paint the cardboard ring gold.
 Slide the hairpins onto the ring from the center, pushing them together and fanning them out as you go.
-Hot glue the mirror to the center and decorate it with sequin ribbon.
+Hot glue a mirror in the center and add sequin ribbon (optional).

 Photo of three hairpins attached to a cardboard ring to make a gold DIY sunburst hairpin mirror.